A look inside our powerhouse of creativity and collaboration.

 Sex education for kids still covers the same narrow range of topics.
 But according to Emma A Jane, it’s vital that the birds and the bees talk cover so much more than the baby making, the man parts and the money shots.

-Sonya Lifschitz, internationally renowned pianist and Artistic Director of UNSW’s New Music Collective, invites you to immerse yourself in an interactive digital garden.
+Sonya Lifschitz, internationally renowned pianist and Artistic Director of UNSW’s New Music Collective (NMC), invites you to immerse yourself in an interactive digital garden.

 Float on down the river.
 Sometimes there’s an easy flow, sometimes a rapid pace.
 Welcome to a playlist recorded and performed by UNSW's Advanced Jazz Ensemble and Jazz Orchestra.